MAlessandrini-Univpm/an1310-python/README.md

 # an1310-python
-A python implementation of the AN1310 PIC Bootloader.
+A python command-line implementation of the AN1310 PIC Bootloader.

 This is a simple python implementation of the AN1310 bootloader for PIC microcontrollers (see relevant application note from Microchip).
 The bootloader is used to program a PIC MCU through a serial port, most likely an USB-to-serial converter, provided that you have the bootloader firmware already programmed in the PIC itself.